twentysecondproject/VATSIM-data/README.md

 To show user data with given CID.
 You just need to have Python installed.
 Double Click on the data.py and follow the instructions.

-vACC/Division/Region website developers, if you have an online API to get more user data like certifications or other things (not personal like Email or Age).
-If you would like to share I would love that!
+vACC/Division/Region website developers, if you have an online API to get more user data like certifications or other things (not personal like Email or Age) please share them, I would love to implement them!